How to Become a Healthcare Administrator

 Certifications may require education and experience, and essentially help healthcare executives stand out amongst other healthcare leaders and connect leaders to a prestigious network for ongoing support.

-Read on to learn how to become a healthcare administrator, including step-by-step details on college admissions, general coursework, and certifications and licensing.
+Read on to learn how to become a healthcare administrator, including step-by-step details on college admissions, general coursework, certifications, and licensing.

 Healthcare Administration Careers

-A healthcare administrator’s mission is to create a bridge between the healthcare system and healthcare providers to inspire change and action, as well as to help realize potential opportunities that can improve healthcare delivery and access for all.
+A healthcare administrator’s mission is to create a bridge between the healthcare system and healthcare providers to inspire change and action and help realize potential opportunities that can improve healthcare delivery and access for all.
 See below for a few outlined careers within healthcare administration.

 - Nursing Home Administrator/Assisted Living Administrator – Manage administrative and clinical matters within the nursing facility, and supervise personnel training, recruitment, medical supply stock, and financial resources